chenpota/linux-package-management/README.md

 # Linux Package Management

-A tutorial shows how to package a software in Linux.
+A tutorial shows how to package a software in Debian/Ubuntu.

 * [Introduction](README.md)
 * dpkg